Dr-Noob/HTB/secret.md

 ### Root flag

-(we can add our own ssh key to make the work flow easier)
+(We can add our own ssh key to make the work flow easier)

 ```bash
 dasith@secret:~/local-web$ cd /home/dasith/.ssh
 dasith@secret:~/local-web$ echo 'yourkey' >> authorized_keys
 ```

-now if we search in /opt we find a program called count that gives us some information about **any** file or directory.
+Now if we search in /opt we find a program called count that gives us some information about **any** file or directory.
 If we look at the code in code.c we can see that if the program crashes it will send a report to /var/crash (default route) so lets do a little trick

 ```bash
 dasith@secret:/opt$ ./count